I-64/I-65/I-275 | Kennedy Interchange, ORB

 Unique Aspects

-· Collaborative Design Process: Participating in weekly meetings and decision-making to ensure design standards and aesthetics were consistent across the interchange.
+· Collaborative Design Process: Palmer Engineering actively participated in weekly design meetings and decision-making sessions, ensuring that design standards, functionality, and aesthetic consistency were maintained across the Kennedy Interchange project.

-· Coordination Across Multiple Structures: Ensuring consistency and effective communication while handling multiple bridges with different design specifications.
+· Coordination Across Multiple Structures: Palmer Engineering ensured consistent design standards and effective communication while managing multiple bridges with varying specifications across the Kennedy Interchange project.

-· Coordination with Metropolitan Sewer District (MSD) for challenging tie-ins with the existing sewers
+· Utility Coordination: Collaborated closely with the Metropolitan Sewer District (MSD) to address challenging tie-ins with existing sewer infrastructure, minimizing potential conflicts.

-· Maintaining Construction Schedule: Addressing construction challenges while providing ongoing support, including after-hours availability to keep the project on track.
+· Maintaining Construction Schedule: Provided ongoing support throughout construction, including after-hours availability, to address challenges promptly and keep the project on track for timely completion.

-· Completion of 16 Bridges: Successfully designed and executed 16 bridges, contributing to the overall functionality and safety of the Kennedy Interchange.
+· Completion of 16 Bridges: Palmer Engineering successfully designed and delivered 16 bridges, enhancing the functionality, safety, and traffic flow of the Kennedy Interchange.

-· Seamless Integration into Larger Project: Palmer’s involvement ensured smooth integration of bridge designs with the broader interchange project, meeting both technical and aesthetic goals.
+· Seamless Project Integration: Our team ensured the bridge designs integrated smoothly with the larger interchange project, meeting both technical requirements and aesthetic goals for a cohesive, high-performing infrastructure solution.

 Key Team Members